jdeschamps/htSMLM/guide/configuration.md

 ##### Additional FW tab selected

 - **Slider # position**: Slider No# position.
 Choose a device property that corresponds to an element with a finite number of states (e.g. a filter wheel).
 Each slider property has 4 positions.
 For each position, indicate in the "Slider # position state x" (where x is 0, 1, 2 or 3) the corresponding device property value.
 In order to determine the value, use the Micro-Manager device property browser.
 All states must be set, but multiple states can have the same value.
 Each state name and color can be configured in the Parameters tab.

+##### iBeamSmart #1/2 selected

+The "iBeamSmart #1/2 name" plugin setting influences the name of the following properties.

+- **[Name] enable fine**: iBeamSmart specific property.
+Leave unmapped to ignore.
+The corresponding panel can be disabled in the Parameters tab.
+Consult the Micro-Manager device property browser to determine them  (e.g. "1" and "0" or "On" and Off").
+- **[Name] ext trigger**: iBeamSmart specific property.
+Leave unmapped to ignore.
+The corresponding panel can be disabled in the Parameters tab.
+Consult the Micro-Manager device property browser to determine them  (e.g. "1" and "0" or "On" and Off").
+- **[Name] fine a (%)**: iBeamSmart specific property.
+Leave unmapped to ignore.
+The corresponding panel can be disabled in the Parameters tab.
+- **[Name] fine b (%)**: iBeamSmart specific property.
+Leave unmapped to ignore.
+The corresponding panel can be disabled in the Parameters tab.
+- **[Name] laser power**: Laser power in mW.
+This GUI property can also be used with a power percentage device property by setting the maximum power in the Properties tab to 100; however, the "mW" mention will remain.
+- **[Name] operation**: Laser On/Off property.
+Lasers are numbered from left to right in the main interface.
+Both on and off values must be set.
+Consult the Micro-Manager device property browser to determine them  (e.g. "1" and "0" or "On" and Off").

 ##### Powermeter tab selected